minghust/dotfile/README.md

-clion setting mainly includes code style and code template for C++, also, it includes UI settings.
+clion setting mainly includes code style and code template for C++.
+It also containts UI settings.